Legal Resources Frequently Asked Questions

 Yes.
 This is called “Dual Agency” when one brokerage company represents both the owner and the prospective buyer or tenant of the property.

 The broker (or branch manager as designated by the broker) acts as the dual agent in the transaction.
-They appoint two licensees in the company to act as Intra-Company agents, one represents the seller solely and exclusively while the other represents the buyer solely and exclusively.
+They appoint two licensees in the company to act as intra-company agents, one represents the seller solely and exclusively while the other represents the buyer solely and exclusively.

 The intra-company agents must provide the same services to their clients as an exclusive seller’s or buyer’s agent, including advising their clients as to price and negotiation strategy.
 Also, dual agents and intra-company agents must keep confidential information about a client’s bargaining position or motivations unless the client gives written consent to disclose the information.
 However, like all agents, an intra-company agent must disclose any material facts about a property.